 - Recognizes them by their name,

 - Knows their purchase history, and

 - Recommends products based on their past purchases.

-If your business does not invest in CRM, then you cannot treat your customers as individuals.
-Without storing the history of how your business interacts with them, it’s impossible to provide a unique experience.
+Without CRM, you cannot treat your customers as individuals.
+And without storing the history of how your business interacts with them, it’s impossible to provide a unique experience.

 With a CRM system, you can analyze and study customer-related data based on a customers’ previous interactions with your company.
 For example, you can get a good understanding of your customers by evaluating general requests, product quotes and support enquiries.
 This data can then be used to create highly targeted messages to match customers’ individual preferences, which results in a more personalized experience.